The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 Oops, ouch

-Part of having these conversations is messing up.
-(In diversity work, this is inevitable, no matter how experienced you are.)
-If you say something that is hurtful or problematic and you realize it, you can say "oops" to acknowledge it and then try again.
-Alternatively, if someone else said something harmful or problematic then you can say "ouch," which lets everyone know that there's something that needs to be discussed further.
+Part of having difficult conversations about topics on which we may disagree or hold differing perspectives is the possibility of unintentionally saying something that may be hurtful to others.
+If you do say something that is hurtful and you realize it, you can say "oops" to acknowledge it and then try again.
+Alternatively, if someone else said something hurtful then you can say "ouch," which lets everyone know that there's something that needs to be discussed further.
 The specific words “oops” and “ouch” aren’t necessarily used all that often, but the idea gives people a way to bring these things up.
-See more below on how to effectively call someone out/in and how to apologize properly.
+See more below on how to effectively raise an issue and how to apologize properly.

 Everybody's right, but only partially